drei01/pricing-saas/content/metered-billing-tool.md

                     Charge customers for what they use... <span class="underline">pain free</span>.
                 </h2>
                 <p class="text-lg xl:text-xl text-gray-600 mb-6 lg:mb-8 xl:mb-10">
-                   Metered billing or usaged-based billing is a common pricing model for SaaS companies.
+                   Metered billing or usage-based billing is a common pricing model for SaaS companies.
 It's a great way to charge customers for what they use.
 But it's not easy to implement.
 We make it easy to report usage to Stripe without code.
                 </p>
                 <p class="text-lg xl:text-xl text-gray-600 mb-6 lg:mb-8 xl:mb-10">
                 We're the only tool on the market that lets you do this.
 Check out the <a href="https://help.pricewell.com/features/metered-billing/" class="text-blue-600 underline">documentation</a> to see all the features in action.